pausebreak/lein-redline-rpm/README.md

       :vendor "The name of the person or organization responsible" :packager "The name and possibly email address of the person who built this" :group "Application/System"
-      :release "1"
+      :version 0.4.4   ;; if this is not set then the project :version is used :release "1"
       :pre-install-script "script/rpm/pre-install"
       :post-install-script "script/rpm/post-install"